Click on the pictures below to enlarge them

 The next generation of IJN carriers ("Soryu" (see picture below) and "Hiryu") also had their landing areas after the after elevators.
 Also by the time they were designed Japanese engineers, apparently, become sure the new elevator stoppers will be enough to prevent any accidents.
 So elevator covers never again appeared on IJN aircraft carriers.

-Note, that elevator covers were retrained on "Akagi", "Kaga" and "Ryujo" right to their sinking in 1942 (on the frame below elevator cover can be seen on "Kaga" in December 1941).
+Note, that elevator covers were retained on "Akagi", "Kaga" and "Ryujo" right to their sinking in 1942 (on the frame below elevator cover can be seen on "Kaga" (left side of the movie frame) in December 1941).

 Sources: “Ryujo” drawings from S.Fukui collection (Kure Maritime Museum), “Akagi” drawing (Maru hardcover, drawings supplement, volume 1), H.Lengerer “Aircraft Carriers Of The Imperial Japanese Navy And Army” – Vol.1, Mechanism of Japanese Aircraft Carriers, Wikipedia photos.